publications

 DOI · Altmetric

 This paper argues that social media intensify polarization less through persuasion and more through partisan sorting and identity reinforcement.
-Its impact is a clearer causal account of polarization dynamics that is now central in debates on platform design and democratic risk.
+The paper’s contribution is a clearer account of polarization dynamics, showing how changes in social connection can matter as much as changes in political opinion.

 DOI · Altmetric